 Admissions officers also want to see a steady increase in the rigor of your courses from year to year.
 For some students, this may mean 1 AP as a senior when they had previously taken only honors courses.
 For others, it may mean starting a full IB Diploma program in junior year.
 Colleges will review your transcript within the context of your high school, so your goal should be to challenge yourself as best as you can given the curriculum available to you.

 Looking for more advice on selecting your courses for next year?
-Contact us to set up a free 30-minute consultation with one of our former admissions officers.
+Contact us to learn more about how AcceptU can help you.